Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 - So far this season Clemson has one win against the spread.

-- The Tigers have been favored by 4 points or more six times this season and covered the spread in one of them.

-- Clemson's games this year have gone over the total in two out of eight opportunities (25%).
+- Clemson's games this year have hit the over two times in eight opportunities (25%).

-- Clemson is 1-1 against the spread and 2-0 overall in games when it scores more than 27.1 points.
+- When Clemson puts up more than 27.1 points, it is 1-1 against the spread and 2-0 overall.

-- Clemson is 0-2 against the spread and 2-0 overall when the team picks up more than 415.4 yards.
+- In games that Clemson churns out over 415.4 yards, the team is 0-2 against the spread and 2-0 overall.

-- This year, the Tigers have turned the ball over 11 times, while the Cardinals have forced 11.

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.